tim42/alphyn/documentation/lexer.md

   }
 ```

-Here we enter in the realm of the lexer.
+We now enter in the realm of the lexer.

-This function is a small utility that transform the range of a string into a floating-point number.
+This function is a small utility that transforms a string into a floating-point number.
 It is called by the lexer when some special token needs to be generated.
 You can write constexpr and non-constexpr functions, but I tend to prefer constexpr ones for simple tasks.
-It is not mandatory to have those functions as members (you can use any function with the correct signature).
+It is not mandatory to have those functions as members (you can use any function with a matching signature).
 ```c++
   static constexpr token_type e_number(const char *s, size_t index, size_t end)
   {